dhis2/dhis2-docs/src/user/configure-metadata.md

 ### Indicator SubExpressions { #indicator_subexpressions }

-When fetching data for a data elemenmt, indicators usually aggregate the data before evaluating it in the expression.
+When fetching data for a data element, indicators usually aggregate the data before evaluating it in the expression.
 For example, consider the indicator expression:

     if( #{nYahlae7fe6} > 10, 1, 0 )